cckmwong-data/trading_SP500/README.md

 Performance is compared against a passive **Buy-and-Hold** benchmark using **Annualized Sharpe Ratio**:

-*Daily Sharpe Ratio = (mean(daily returns) - risk-free rate/ 252)/ standard deviation(daily returns)*
+*Daily Sharpe Ratio = (mean of daily returns - risk-free rate/ 252)/ standard deviation of daily returns*

 *Annualized Sharpe Ratio = Daily Sharpe Ratio * sqrt(252)*

 Sharpe ratio is chosen because it adjusts for volatility and is a standard performance metric in quantitative finance.
+252 days is used to calculate the annualized Sharpe Ratio, as there are generally 252 trading days a year for the US stock market.

 ---

 ## Results Summary

-The ARIMA–GARCH strategy posted a high Sharpe ratio during the COVID-19 pandemic period between Mar 2020 and Mar 2022, indicating strong risk-adjusted performance.
-In contrast, the Buy-and-Hold benchmark exhibited a very low  Sharpe ratio, implying that its return over the same window was below the risk-free rate on a volatility-adjusted basis.
+We noticed that the ARIMA–GARCH strategy posted a consistently high Sharpe ratio during the COVID-19 pandemic period between March 2020 and March 2022, indicating strong risk-adjusted performance.
+The annualized Sharpe Ratio of ARIM+GARCH strategy is 1.2403, significantly higher than 0.0111 for Buy-and-Hold strategy.

 ### Reason for Sharpe Divergence